 - When you see a petrol station, fill up your tank, even if it’s almost full.
 It could be a while before you see another.

 - Stop, revive, survive.
-It may sound cliche but with the long distances, driving can become extremely boring and tiresome.
+It may sound cliche but with long distances, driving can become extremely boring and tiresome.
 Pack some snacks and a good playlist to keep you alert.

 - Make sure you have your campervans roadside assistance phone number available at all times.
 Especially if you’re in a Wicked Campervan.